 Hidden Costs of Lax Cyber security

-Two persistent myths often stop small and medium-sized businesses from spending on security.
+Two persistent myths often stop small and medium-sized businesses from spending on cyber security services.

 Myth 1.
 My business is too small to be targeted.